rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 Type: `String[Relation]` (optional).

-Relates the object to other JSCard objects.
+Relates the object to other Card objects.
 This is represented as a map of the URI (or single text value) of the related objects to a possibly empty set of relation types.
 The Relation object has the following properties:

 - relation: `String[Boolean]` (optional, default: empty Object) Describes how the linked object is related to the linking object.
 The relation is defined as a set of relation types.
 If empty, the relationship between the two objects is unspecified.